 - A. For the purposes of this Article, promotion shall be defined as an appointment to a position of a higher job grade.
-A change in job title without a change in job grade shall be considered a lateral appointment and a change in job without a change in job title or job grade shall be considered a lateral transfer. - B. The following criteria, listed in priority order, shall be used by the CEO in selecting a candidate to fill a vacancy.
-Each of the criteria will be applied to all candidates for a vacant position. - 1.
-Ability to perform the requirements of the position. - 2.
-Seniority - 3.
-Work History and Performance. - 4.
-Experience in Related Work. - 5.
-Education and/or Training related to the Position. - C. If, after the application of the criteria set forth in Section 3 (B) above, it is the judgment of the CEO that there are two or more candidates who are approximately equally best qualified, then among such candidates, preference shall be granted to the employee in either bargaining unit who has the most seniority at the College.
+A change in job title without a change in job grade shall be considered a lateral appointment and a change in job without a change in job title or job grade shall be considered a lateral transfer. - B. The following criteria, shall be used by the CEO in selecting a candidate to fill a vacancy.
+Each of the criteria will be applied to all candidates for a vacant position. - Ability to perform the requirements of the position. - Seniority - Work History and Performance. - Experience in Related Work. - Education and/or Training related to the Position. - C. If, after the application of the criteria set forth in Section 3 (B) above, it is the judgment of the CEO that there are two or more candidates who are approximately equally best qualified, then among such candidates, preference shall be granted to the employee in either bargaining unit who has the most seniority at the College.